Maryland Criminal Code: What to Know as a Defendant

 - Manslaughter or vehicular homicide: 3 years

-Don’t hesitate to speak with a skilled criminal defense lawyer for more information on timing problems that may apply to your circumstance, including how to raise a defense regarding the statute of limitations.
+Don’t hesitate to speak with a skilled criminal defense lawyer for more information on court rules and timing problems that may apply to your case, including how to raise a defense regarding the statute of limitations.

 Contact an Experienced Lawyer About the Maryland Criminal Law Code